Battle of the Persian Gates (Susian Gates). Alexander attacks the Persian city Persepolis.

 | Farhad, the blacksmith, kissed his sleeping children, six-year-old Leila and three-year-old Hashem.
 Standing up, he opened his arms.
 His wife, Parisa, brushed the tears in her eyes and went into his arms.
 Her throat seemed constricted with sadness as she said, “I love you.”

-Farhad softly hugged her and replied, “I have loved you since the day my eyes fell upon your face.
+Farhad softly hugged her, “I have loved you since the day my eyes fell upon your face.
 May the gods protect you and the children.”
 With those words, he released her, picked up his hammer, and stepped out into the cold winter morning.